BerWang/web/03 Sprint Planning.md

 In previous modules you have been using the GitHub Enterprise repository within the University but there for this one you will be using [GitLab](https://gitlab.com).
 As part of this week's labs you should configure GitLab for your team so you are ready to start development next week.

 1. Everyone needs to create accounts on the [GitLab](https://about.gitlab.com) server.
-2. Upload a head and shoulders photo of yourself into your GitHub profile so that everyone knows who you are.
+2. Upload a head and shoulders photo of yourself into your GitLab profile so that everyone knows who you are.
 3. Each organisation should be set up as a [group](https://gitlab.com/dashboard/groups) which is used to organise your repositories, set one up now for your team.
     - Create and upload an **avatar** for the group using the **Settings** tab.
 4. Use the **Members** tab to add the team members to your group, assigning appropriate permissions (note that the permissions are _not_ the same as those used in GitHub so make sure you understand these clearly).